 3) Responsibilities

-Operators: Responsible for executing the validation activities as outlined in the protocols and documenting the results accurately.
+Operators: Responsible for executing the process validation steps in compliance with the approved protocol.

-Quality Assurance (QA): Ensures that the validation protocols and reports are prepared according to this SOP and regulatory requirements.
-QA is responsible for reviewing and approving validation protocols, reports, and any deviations from established procedures.
+Quality Assurance (QA): Ensures that the process validation is conducted in line with this SOP and meets regulatory requirements.
+QA also reviews and approves the validation documentation and reports.

 4) Procedure